appwrite/rfc/rfc-template.md

 - Changes to documentation
 - Ways to scale the solution

-Ensure that you include examples, code-snippets etc. to allow the community to understand the proposed solution. **It would be best if the examples use naming conventions that you intend to use during the actual implementation so that changes can be suggested early on during the development.**
+Ensure that you include examples and code snippets to allow the community to understand the proposed solution. **It would be best if the examples use naming conventions that you intend to use during the actual implementation to suggest changes early on during the development.**

 Write your answer below.